If you find something useful,

 Provide a short description for the translation.

-Specify the incoming midi to capture.
+Specify the incoming Midi to capture.

-Specify the outgoing translated midi to send.
+Specify the outgoing translated Midi to send.

-256 midi translations are permitted.
+256 Midi translations are permitted.

 Copy, paste, and delete functions are provided.